zxkris/rebase-test-repo/Readme.md

 Tesr Java project with git rebase
+Git test so fun!